DigitalGlobe/mltools/README.rst

 4. deploys the MLA on the target data for detection or classification;
 5. writes the MLA results back to the Tomnod database.

-Step 1 can be omitted if data is available from another source than Tomnod.
+Step 1 can be omitted if data is available from a source other than Tomnod.
-Keep in mind though that the data must respect the geojson format found in /examples.
+(However, the data must respect the geojson format found in /examples.)
 Step 5 can also be omitted if we don't want to write the results back to Tomnod.

 Example scripts can be found under /examples.